gazoodle/geckolib/README.md

 - Build some documentation
 - Add coverage to GitHub package workflow
 - API set_config_mode needs to be per device rather than global
-- Need to develop a way to force reconnection if certain accessors change, the intouch2 application will do this if certain values are changed, and using the simulator snapshots, I've noticed that the HA integration can get confused leading to possible values beiing posted to the wrong locations.
 - Move localizable strings so that HA can handle itself
 - Add command to simulator to start a blank configuration instead of loading a snapshot
 - Use MinSetpointG and MaxSetpointG if available